s3ql/s3ql/rst/installation.rst

 * `Python <http://www.python.org/>`_, version 2.6.6 or newer, but not
   Python 3.x.
 Make sure to also install the development headers.

+* When using Python 2.6, the `argparse Python Module
+  <http://pypi.python.org/pypi/argparse>`_ is also required.
+Newer
+  Python versions (2.7 and up) already include this module.

+  To check if this module is installed, try to execute `python -c 'import argparse; print argparse.__version__'`.
+If argparse is installed, this will print the version number.
+You need version 1.1 or later.

 * The `PyCrypto++ Python Module
   <http://pypi.python.org/pypi/pycryptopp>`_.
 To check if this module
   is installed, try to execute `python -c 'import pycryptopp'`.

-* The `argparse Python Module
-  <http://pypi.python.org/pypi/argparse>`_.
-To check if this module is
-  installed, try to execute `python -c 'import argparse; print argparse.__version__'`.
-If argparse is installed, this will print the version number.
-You need version 1.1 or later.

 * `SQLite <http://www.sqlite.org/>`_ version 3.7.0 or newer.
 SQLite
   has to be installed as a *shared library* with development headers.